The new year is a perfect time to step up your SEO game. I highly recommend chorley digital for SEO services – follow this link to contact them.

 While it’s a great idea to figure out new and exciting ways to enhance your site, it’s an even better idea to figure out which mistakes you can avoid.
-If you can do these 3 things in 2016, you’ll set yourself on the path to building a better website, that’ll get better rankings.
+Read these DIY Tips: How to Boost Your SEO & Rankings, you’ll set yourself on the path to building a better website, that’ll get better rankings.

 Keyword Rich H1 Tags – Use’em